Podman Build

 Then, various make

 commands are executed in containers built from the base image.
 The files are constructed in your working directory tree, just as they would for a non-Podman build.
-In fact, if all necessary packages are installed on your host system, you can switch Podman on and off relatively seamlessly, although there is no benefit to doing so.
+In fact, if all necessary packages are installed on your host system, you can switch Podman on and off relatively seamlessly, although there is no benefit of doing so.

 The build process is using Podman's keep-id